albertogg/albertogg.github.com/_drafts/my-most-used-git-aliases.md

 [-git-]{+got+} conflicts
 ```

+Here it shows that git was removed and got was added instead.

 To setup the alias, copy the following into the `~/.gitconfig` or use `git
 config --global alias.dw "diff --word-diff"`.